toricls/github-codebuild-integration/README.md

 $ cd $(pwd)/github-codebuild-integration
 ```

+#### Create GitHub Personal Access Token

+Open [New personal access token](https://github.com/settings/tokens/new) page and create one for github-codebuild-integration's installation.

+Input token description like `codebuild-YOUR_REPO_NAME` and enable `admin:repo_hook` and `repo:status` as scopes, then click the `Generate token` button.

+Copy the personal access token value and proceed to the next section, "Configure parameters".

 #### Configure parameters

 Copy example configuration file and edit it to configure paramters for your GitHub repository.